Lillinator/navigation-menu-display-control/README.md

-# Discourse navigation menu sections visibility
+# Discourse navigation menu sections display control
-This theme component allows changing the display of navigation menu sections and/or links to staff-only or logged-in only.
-It also allows showing of a custom section to staff, logged-in or anonymous users only.
+This theme component allows changing the display of navigation menu default and custom sections and/or links to staff-only or logged-in only.
+It also allows showing of a custom sections to anonymous users only.

-There are no formatting functions in this component other than display of navigation menu sections.
+There are no formatting functions in this component other than display options for navigation menu sections to staff, logged-in, or anon users.
-For group navigation sidebar menu display options, please use the <a href="https://github.com/Lillinator/group-menu-sections">group menu sections theme component</a>.
+For group-specific navigation sidebar menu display options, please use the <a href="https://github.com/Lillinator/group-menu-sections">group menu sections theme component</a>.